PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/1-stair-step/README.md

 ## First step: Implementing it in the module

-As Stair-step requires a unit to operate, you should pass that information during the initialization of `window.psBilling`, like so:
+As Stairstep requires a unit to operate, you should pass that information during the initialization of `window.psBilling`, like so:

 ```js
 <script>